MariadlRosa-1224/isles-of-vielora/story/characters/divine/guardians-higher/Alma-(Soul).md

   My first body, my human body was made with that in mind, crafted with a perfect equilibrium of physical matter and essence so it won't fall apart.
 This is something only mom could achieve.
 And that is because rules just don't apply to her.
 Pure Essence is no meant to be retained in a single body, it will either dissipate or the body would collapse.
 But in doing so she awaken me, the whole and pure will of the universe, of her creation in a single place and a single time.

-  After that one many had and many more vessels will come, some might last, some might not, I'm not time, I can speak only from eyes that are everywhere at any time, till present arrives everything is a changing possibility.
+  After that one many more vessels will come, some might last, some might not, I'm not time, I can speak only from eyes that are everywhere at any time, till present arrives everything is a changing possibility.

   The only thing I know, my future vessels are unfortunate, souls on one way or another damaged, but so full of essence, I could be awoken.
 - ## Personality